11 things which could impact your car insurance

 You can leave your car elsewhere if you’re staying there temporarily.

-Always keep us updated when you change address too.
+Always keep us updated when you change addresses too.

 3. Not keeping in touch

-Inform us if anything changes during your policy term, like changing your address, mileage or job.
+Let us know if anything changes during your policy term, like changing your address, mileage or job.

 For example, a new job could mean you need your car for business use or travel fewer miles, while a change of address could mean you’re parking in a safer place.